 “Freepost First Mile – Bulldog”

-on your envelope (yes, that’s the full address!)
+on your envelope (no need to pay for postage and yes, that’s the full address!)

-Take your envelope to the post office for drop off.
+Take your envelope to a post box or post office for drop off.
 Unfortunately, most post boxes are too narrow for our tube lids – you can always give it a go if you’re feeling adventurous.

 Tip: Try to pick an envelope (pre-used if possible) that’s just the right size, no point in shipping empty space.